HolyCorn-Software/system/system-changes.md

 .

+Improved the page loader UI algorithm

-Improved the strictness of the isHalted variable in the http module, that prevents clients from connecting to the server
+Improved the interoperability of the service-worker, to make it cache only required resources

-Corrected minor bug related to zipping files for the bundle-cache
+Improved the stability of the ErrorUI widget